ambientelivre/alfresco-simple-ocr/README.md

 Current addon release is 2.0.0

 **Compatibility**
-The current version has been developed using Alfresco 5.2 and Alfresco SDK 3.0.2, although it runs also in Alfresco 5.1 and 5.0
+The current version has been developed using Alfresco 5.2 and Alfresco SDK 3.0.2, although it should also run in Alfresco 5.1, 5.0 & 4.2 (as it is developed by using Alfresco SDK 3.0)

 Browser compatibility: 100% supported